Improving Data Performance to Meet the SEC’s Updated Marketing Rule

 In February 2024, the Securities and Exchange Commission (SEC) announced the adoption of broad, sweeping new rules for the private fund industry around performance-related advertisements.
 The changes further update the SEC’s marketing rule for investment advisers and focus on even greater transparency for clients.
 These amendments are on top of reforms that went into effect on May 4, 2021.

-Most crucial, the updated marketing rule has created new disclosure requirements for third-party ratings and for use of performance data in advertisements.
+As an example, firms should know that the updated marketing rule outlines new disclosure requirements for third-party ratings and for use of performance data in advertisements.
 The marketing rule is platform neutral.
 Regardless of which social media platform a firm posts its advertisements, compliance with the updated rule is mandatory.

 Increased and better data performance is likely the best way to support compliance, in our view.
 The volume of recordkeeping required under the updated mandate will have a substantial effect on the complex amounts of data firms manage and analyze.
-Recordkeeping requirements are a significant departure from the prior rule.
 As a result, the updated marketing rule will require constant review of recordkeeping policies to remain in compliance.

 In light of substantially greater regulatory requirements, private markets managers will have to find new ways to calculate and manage data.
 Making sure systems can handle the required updates to the marketing rule will enable a seamless transition, and will also help avoid last-minute rushes, challenges, and potential oversights.